Aims and Scope

 3. Intelligent Systems for Sustainability

-The application of digital intelligence to optimize resource use and operational safety.
+The Focus: Leveraging digital intelligence and data-driven technologies to optimize resource consumption, monitor environmental impacts, and enhance operational safety.

 Key Topics: Industrial Internet of Things (IIoT) and AI, Telecommunication and Network Technology, Computer Systems, Smart Building Management Systems (BMS), and Industrial Safety and Health.